Where Should We Go For Jesus? Where Is Our Mission Field?

 Before Jesus returns to heaven, he tells his followers to go throughout the world and let others know about him (Matthew 28:19).
 Does that mean we’re all supposed to travel to a distant country for Jesus?
+Is that their mission field?
 It could be, but it might not.

 Consider a different account, one where Jesus gives an alternate instruction.